How Garry Kasparov aims to boost chess revival with online gaming portal

 GamesBeat: If you’re a good chess player, could that make you a good video game player as well?

 Kasparov: No, absolutely not.
 Certainly from my experience with video games, anyway.
-Some of the concepts–I know the limits of my ignorance.
+Some of the concepts — I know the limits of my ignorance.
 While I enjoy many of them very much, I know that I shouldn’t boast of my ability.
 In my book, How Life Imitates Chess, I talked about a story that happened to me ages ago, in the ‘80s in Germany.
 I visited there for a while with a friend who was one of the founders of ChessBase.
 I was very proud, because I probably had the first computer in the city of Baku, where I was born.
 I bought it in late 1983 after playing my semifinal match against Korchnoi in London.
 I’m not sure you would recall the name, but an Acorn?

 GamesBeat: Oh yeah, I know that one.